PSOOL WEBSITES & SOCIAL MEDIA FEEDS

 Civil claims heard in Royal Courts of Justice.

 Human Rights Act ongoing claim brought by Kate Wilson being heard in Investigatory Powers Tribunal (IPT) (2019 – present).
-Judgement due later in 2021.
+Judgment delivered November 2021.

 Criminal claim (ongoing) brought (2018) by ‘Monica’ under Sexual Offences Act 1956.